Focused digital cohort selection from social media using the metric backbone of biomedical knowledge graphs: Results

 \subsection{The metric backbone of social media knowledge graphs is very small}

+We construct KGs from the four social media platforms and compute their metric backbones, as detailed in Sections \ref{knowledge network} and \ref{backbone}.
+Figure \ref{fig:NetworkOverview} depicts those KGs, their metric backbones, and the proportion of edges retained after this sparsification.
+It is clear that the metric backbones of all platforms are considerably smaller than the original KGs, indicating substantial redundancy.
+In other words, the original KGs can be substantially reduced, while still maintaining the associations required to preserve all shortest paths.
+Specifically, the metric backbones of the KGs from X, Instagram, r/Epilepsy, and the EFA forums are similar in size: $\approx$16\% of their original KGs.
+The metric backbone of the X KG is larger at 37\% of its original KG.
+The observed redundancy is similar to what has previously been reported for KG metric backbones \cite{simas2021distance}.

+The extensive sparsification uncovered by the metric backbone also allows us to focus on specific discourse of interest.
+For instance, it is known that there is a strong comorbidity between epilepsy and depression \cite{fryska2023co, lotfaliany2018depression}.
+We can study the discourse surrounding depression within epilepsy communities on social media using, for instance, the ego networks centered on the dictionary term ``Depression'' shown in Figure \ref{fig:example_egoNet}, which were introduced in section \ref{backbone}.

-We construct KGs from four social media platforms and compute the metric backbones of these KGs, as detailed in Sections \ref{knowledge network} and \ref{backbone}.
-Figure \ref{fig:example_egoNet}, shows the ego network for the target term ``Depression'' (i.e., the subnetwork of nodes connected to the Depression node) in the Instagram KG (left) and in its metric backbone (right).
-Note that no reachability or shortest path information is lost in the backbone sparsification; all nodes shown in Figure \ref{fig:example_egoNet} on the left are reachable from the Depression node via an indirect path on the full backbone KG (Figure \ref{fig:NetworkOverview}) with the same shortest distance as in the original KG.
-However, most are no longer directly connected to Depression as shown in Figure \ref{fig:example_egoNet} on the right.
-Importantly, the nodes that remain directly connected to Depression satisfy a strong transitivity criterion: the direct distance from each remaining node to Depression is never larger than the length of an indirect path to this target.
-Similarly, many edges between nodes disappear in the Depression ego-backbone, because their relationship via intermediary terms is stronger than it is via direct co-occurrence.
-In summary, from the perspective of shortest-paths, the dictionary terms that remain connected in the ``Depression' ego-backbone are the most relevant to understand how the Epilepsy digital cohort extracted from the Instagram discusses this term.
+The metric backbone of the full ``Depression'' ego network (Figure \ref{fig:example_egoNet}\textbf{b}) is much sparser than the original KG (panel \textbf{a}).
+Indeed, most nodes are no longer directly connected to ``Depression'', because many indirect associations are stronger than the direct associations in the KG.
+For example,``Topiramate'' is no longer directly connected to ``Depression'' in the metric backbone and is thus not shown in panel \textbf{b}.
+Importantly, reachability is fully preserved by the metric backbone as the removed edges are redundant for shortest paths, e.g., the shortest distance between ``Topiramate'' and ``Depression'' is preserved, as are all other shortest paths.
+Indeed, all nodes shown in Figure \ref{fig:example_egoNet}\textbf{a} are reachable from the ``Depression'' node via an indirect path on the full backbone KG (Figure \ref{fig:NetworkOverview}) with the same shortest distance as in the original KG.
+However, most are no longer directly connected to ``Depression'' in the metric backbone, as shown in Figure \ref{fig:example_egoNet}\textbf{b}.
+Importantly, the nodes that remain directly connected to ``Depression'' in the metric backbone, satisfy the transitivity criterion of the triangle inequality defined in Section \ref{backbone}: the direct distance from each remaining node to ``Depression'' is never larger than the length of an indirect path to this target.
+Similarly, many edges between nodes disappear in the ``Depression'' ego-backbone, because their relationship via intermediary terms is stronger than it is via direct co-occurrence.